Metacinnabar/InventoryLocks/README.md

 This mod took a long time to make... enjoy!

-Original mod idea by Crimsoneeye, who got me to rework it. (meaning the lock sprite is his)
+Original mod idea by Chem, who got me to rework it.
+Lock sprite by Crimsoneye

 I got a lot of help with this mod but it mainly comes down to Jopojelly and Darth Wankstain, thanks.